Will Rogers phenomenon: Numerical examples

+General application to subpopulation averaging

+The phenomenon is a potential risk when comparing averages of subpopulations, because the outcome can change depending on how the population is divided rather than on changes of the individuals of the population.
+By extension, the average of the subpopulation averages would change even though there is no actual change within the population.
+This effect can result in non-intuitive or objectionable results in Pareto and related utilitarian analysis.

-Stage migration
+Cancer stage migration

-One real-world example of the phenomenon is seen in the medical concept of cancer stage migration, which led to clinician Alvan Feinstein coining the name Will Rogers phenomenon in 1985, based on a remark by a friend who attributed the quote to Rogers.
+One real-world example of the phenomenon is seen in the medical concept of cancer stage migration, which led clinician Alvan Feinstein to coin the term Will Rogers phenomenon in 1985, based on a remark by a friend who attributed the quote to Rogers.

 In medical stage migration, improved detection of illness leads to the movement of people from the set of healthy people to the set of unhealthy people.
-Because these people are actually not healthy--merely mis-classified as healthy due to an imperfect earlier diagnosis--removing them from the set of healthy people increases the average lifespan of the healthy group.
-Likewise, the migrated people are healthier than the people already in the unhealthy set--their illness was so minor that only the newer more sensitive test could detect it.
+Because these people are actually not healthy — merely misclassified as healthy due to an imperfect earlier diagnosis — removing them from the set of healthy people increases the average lifespan of the healthy group.
+Likewise, the migrated people are healthier than the people already in the unhealthy set: their illness was so minor that only the newer more sensitive test could detect it.
 Adding them to the unhealthy raises the average lifespan of that group as well.
 Both lifespans are statistically lengthened, even if early detection of a cancer does not lead to better treatment: because it is detected earlier, more time is lived in the "unhealthy" set of people.
-In this form, the paradox can be viewed an instance of the equivocation fallacy.
-Equivocation occurs when one term is used with multiple meanings in order to mislead the listener into unwarranted comparisons, and life span statistics before and after a stage migration use different meanings of "unhealthy", as the cutoff for detection is different.